The business center at an upscale hotel you’re staying at. The walls of your favorite restaurant. Even your shower.

 - Commercial entryways

 In the hospitality industry, a first impression is everything.
-Commercial glass lends itself to setting an aesthetic throughout an entire hotel.
+Commercial glass sets an aesthetic throughout an entire hotel.

 With additional glass services and fabrication, glass pieces add a unique focal point to a room.
 Fabrication techniques to ask your commercial glass company about include: